jungho/k8s-bootcamp/todo-app/README.md

 ## Deploy the application using Helm ##

 As your applications become more complex, you will quickly realize that you will need Helm to package your applications.
 See [helm/README.md](../helm/README.md)

-# Developers #

-To build, test and deploy the application see the Developers [guide](./DEV-README.md).